-Where should we elope?
+Where in NYC should we elope?

 City Hall, or somewhere else?
 Those are your two options for eloping in NYC.